ksivaman/domain-align/README.md

 Boilerplate code taken from [here](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

-Please check the README.md for detailed usage.
+Please check the README.md of the above repository for detailed usage.
 The SSIM component added to the training objective has been explained in detail in the original paper and in the code comments.